dA505819/Aviation-Safety/README.md

 # Outcome

-The cause of accidents was analyzed using visualizations like histogram, bar plot etc.
+The cause of accidents was analyzed using the visualizations like histogram, bar plot etc.

 ![Report_picture](https://github.com/dA505819/Aviation-Safety/blob/master/Story.PNG)